macumbista/vectorsynthesis/README.md

 *REQUIREMENTS*

+——SOFTWARE

 	Pure Data 32 bit, version 0.45 or newer
 	Gem 0.93.3 (OPTIONAL, used in scan processor only.
 Installed via deken, Pd’s externals manager)

+	NOTE: Gem does not run on 64 bit Pure Data, and Pd-Extended is too old for some features of this library.

+——HARDWARE

 	DC-coupled audio interface with minimum 3 output channels (5 recommended)

 	Oscilloscope with X/Y/Z inputs (all DC-coupled)